 Entries by Kirsten Gronlund

 In both 2016 and 2017, genome editing made it into the annual Worldwide Threat Assessment of the US Intelligence Community.
-One of biotechnology’s most promising modern developments, it had now been deemed a danger to US national security – and then, after two years, it was dropped from the list again.
-All of which raises […]
+(Update: it was also listed in the 2019 Threat Assessment.)
+One of biotechnology’s most promising modern developments, it had now been deemed a danger to US national security – and then, after two years, it was […]

 The Paris Climate Agreement seeks to keep global warming well below 2 degrees Celsius relative to pre-industrial temperatures.
 In the best case scenario, warming would go no further than 1.5 degrees.
 Many scientists see this as an impossible goal.
 A recent study by Peter Cox et al. postulates that, given a twofold increase in atmospheric […]